halostatue/dependabot-automerge/README.md

 - [dependabot-automerge](tree/main/dependabot-automerge): A simple composite
   action to simplify the enabling of auto-merge of Dependabot PRs.

+- [extract-changelog](tree/main/extract-changelog): A simple composite action to extract a version section from a changelog file.

 - [resolve-ref](tree/main/resolve-ref): A simple composite action to resolve an input reference to a Git SHA in the running repository.